Pithos: Weight and measures

 All ancient civilizations had standards of weights and measures, which were used extensively in the distribution of goods.
 As is true today, the standards were set by law.
 Enforcement of them was a function of government.
 Pottery, as containers of the goods distributed, was designed to planned capacities for specific purposes, which is the reason why pottery is so useful in archaeology as indicators of period and why standard types can be detected at all.

 All Bronze Age records of goods refer intentionally to the type, capacity and contents of ceramic storage and shipping vessels.
 Ventris and Chadwick devoted much of Documents in Mycenaean Greek to the topic of quantifiable measures.
-They and others were able to define a Mycenaean Greek dry unit of 96 liter and a wet unit of 36 liter.
+They and others were able to define a Mycenaean Greek dry unit of 96 liters and a wet unit of 36 liters.

 John Younger calculated the number of Mycenaean wet and dry units (96.1 L and 28.8 L, resp.) in the capacities of 300 pots of known dimensions, including several storage pithoi.
 He attempted to assign the volumes to integer or half-integer multiples of these units.